yaffalhakim1/myskill-tes/README.md

 ### env

+Env is used to hide the base url of the backend.

 1. create .env file in root folder
 2. copy the content of .env.example to .env

 ### Backend

+The schema of the backend is one user can have many portfolios.
+You can see the structure in db.json file after you fullfill the form.

+How to run:

 1. split terminal
 2. type `pnpm run db` to start the backend
 3. You should see `http://localhost:3001/` running in your terminal

 Notes:
-For the images, i use personal Cloudinary. the reason is because it is easy to store the images and i can get the image url easily.
-Be careful what image you upload because i can see it in my cloudinary dashboard.
+For the images, i use personal Cloudinary. the reason is because it is easy to store the images and i can get the image url easily. **Be careful** what image you upload because i can see it in my cloudinary dashboard.

-I did not deploy the application since the backend won't work properly.
+I did not deploy the application since the **backend won't work properly because of json-server can't be deployed**.
-I assume this application have schema only one user can have many portfolio.